PaddleHQ/paddle-python-sdk/README.md

     exit(1)

 if not len(products):
-    log.warn(f"There are no products to list, try creating one using the example below") print("There are no products to list")
+    log.warn("There are no products to list, try creating one using the example below") print("There are no products to list")
     exit